TheOdinProject/curriculum/new_org/ruby/advanced_building_blocks.md

 TADA!
 We've now gotten our worthless array (and a "howdy") printed out 4 different ways, each seemingly less useful than the last!
 Fear not.
 Learn your blocks cold and have a good handle on Procs (which should be easy since they're basically the same thing) but just keep lambdas and Methods in the back of your head for much later.

 So...

 * **Blocks** are unnamed little code chunks you can drop into other methods.
 Used all the time.
 * **Procs** are identical to blocks but you can store them in variables, which lets you pass them into functions as explicit arguments and save them for later.
+Used explicitly sometimes.
-* **Lambdas** are really full methods that just haven't been named
+* **Lambdas** are really full methods that just haven't been named.
+Used rarely.
 * **Methods** are a way of taking actual named methods and passing them around as arguments to or returns from other methods in your code.
+Used rarely.
 * **Closure** is just the umbrella term for all four of those things, which all somehow involve passing around chunks of code.

 ### Enumerable Methods

-You've learned about `Array` and `Hash` but only got half the story... they each have their own methods for adding and deleting and accessing data and they both implement their own version of the `each` method to iterate over their items but what makes them really powerful in Ruby is the ability to use `Enumerable` methods as well as the basic ones you've just learned.
+You've learned about `Array` and `Hash` but only got half the story... they each have their own methods for adding and deleting and accessing data and they both implement their own version of the `#each` method to iterate over their items but what makes them really powerful in Ruby is the ability to use `Enumerable` methods as well as the basic ones you've just learned.

-"Enumerable" is actually a `module`, which means it is just a bunch of methods packaged together that can (and do) get "mixed in", or included, with other classes (like `Array` and `Hash` That means that Ruby programmers don't have to write all those methods many different times - they just write them once, package them up as `Enumerable`, and tell `Array` and `Hash` to include them.
-As long as the class that wants to include Enumerable has its own `each` function that Enumerable can use, it can get access to all the magic and joy of using the Enumerable methods by simply mixing it in.
+"Enumerable" is actually a "module", which means it is just a bunch of methods packaged together that can (and do) get "mixed in", or included, with other classes (like `Array` and `Hash`.
+That means that Ruby programmers don't have to write all those methods many different times - they just write them once, package them up as `Enumerable`, and tell `Array` and `Hash` to include them.
+As long as the class that wants to include `Enumerable` has its own `#each` method that `Enumerable` can use, it can get access to all the magic and joy of using the `Enumerable` methods by simply mixing it in.

-In this case, `Enumerable` contains really useful methods like `map` and `each` and `select` that you've seen before and you'll use again and again so our goal with this section is to get well acquainted with them.
+In this case, `Enumerable` contains really useful methods like `#map` and `#each` and `#select` that you've seen before and you'll use again and again so our goal with this section is to get well acquainted with them.

 `Enumerable` gives you lots of useful ways of doing something to every element of a collection object (an array or hash, for instance), which is a very common thing to do when you're building programs and websites.

-`each` is an iterator method you've seen plenty of times before now that comes pre-packaged with the Array and Hash and Range classes and it basically just goes through each item in the object you called it on and passes it to the block that you specified.
+`#each` is an iterator method you've seen plenty of times before now that comes pre-packaged with the Array and Hash and Range classes and it basically just goes through each item in the object you called it on and passes it to the block that you specified.
 It will return the original collection that it was called on:

     > [1,2,3].each { |num| print "#{num}! " }
     1!
 2!
 3! => [1,2,3]

-Sometimes you also want to know what position in the array you are... so that sounds like a good chance to use Enumerable's `each_with_index`, which will pass that into the block as well:
+Sometimes you also want to know what position in the array you are... so that sounds like a good chance to use Enumerable's `#each_with_index`, which will pass that position into the block as well:

     > ["Cool", "chicken!", "beans!", "beef!"].each_with_index do |item, index|
     >   print "#{item} " if index%2==0